What is Personal Information?

 The types of personal information that we collect will depend on the nature of your dealings with us.
 For example, we may collect personal information directly from you when you:

-• Subscribe to a newsletter or register to receive brochures (eg. Through SATC’s website or the use of the SATC Media Gallery)
+- Subscribe to a newsletter or register to receive brochures (eg. through the SATC’s website or the use of the SATC Media Gallery)

 The SATC will only collect your personal information by lawful and fair means and will not unnecessarily collect personal information.
 If the information is required by law to be collected, you will be notified of this requirement.